-Branding distinguishes your product and makes it easily identifiable to consumers.
-Branding can include almost anything recognisable to a customer, including a word, logo, slogan, colour, shape, scent, sound or even a movement.
+A trade mark identifies your product or service to consumers.
+Ownership of certain distinctive aspects of your branding can be achieved by a trade mark registration.
+A trade mark can include almost anything recognisable to a customer, including a word, logo, slogan, colour, shape, scent, sound or even a movement.

-In marketing, the selection of an appropriate brand can be pivotal to the success of a business venture.
-As a brand is used commercially, it attracts goodwill as the reputation of the product or services becomes better known.
-The power of well-branded products or services in the marketplace is that significant sales and price premiums can be achieved.
+In marketing, the selection of an appropriate trade mark can be pivotal to the success of a business venture.
+As a brand is used commercially, it attracts goodwill as the reputation associated with the product or service becomes better known.
+The power of well-branded products or services is reflected in significant sales and price premiums.

 It may be possible to become the owner of certain aspects of your branding, by obtaining a trademark registration, which is a legal right to prevent others from using those same aspects to sell a product or service.
 Over time, as a brand becomes better known, the intrinsic value of the trademark registration increases.